DerickEddington/kul/README.md

 of the escape character.
 All achieved via a generic design of chunked text.
 - No `unsafe` code.
 - No external dependencies.
+- Non-panicking API. (`panic!`s should never happen but this is not proven currently.)
 - A `no_std` crate usable on its own (including with only stack allocation).
 - A `std`-using crate with more convenient `Vec`s, `String`s, `Box`es, etc.
 - Very generically parameterized in most aspects to allow maximal reuse for